 What Is a Deductible in an Insurance Policy?

-Most health insurance plans typically include a deductible.
-This means that you are responsible for paying a certain amount for covered medical expenses before your insurance kicks in.
-In order for your insurance carrier to begin processing and paying claims, you must meet the full deductible amount.
-However, some marketplace health plans cover certain preventive care services without requiring you to reach your deductible first.
+Health insurance plans usually come with a deductible.
+You need to pay a set amount for covered medical costs before your insurance starts covering expenses.
+To initiate claim processing and payments, you must meet the full deductible.
+However, some marketplace health plans offer coverage for specific preventive care services even before you reach your deductible.

 It is important to note that some plans may have separate deductibles for prescription drug benefits.
 This means that payments for prescription drugs will not count towards the main deductible.